DMackRus/TrajOptKP/README.md

 - [ ] improved parallelisation on iterative error method
 - [ ] Fix unit tests.
 - [ ] Add png writer as a requirement for this repo (https://github.com/pngwriter/pngwriter)
+- [ ] Fix issue with custom MuJoCo fork, and need for plugins.

 ## Citing
 Coming soon.